arrogantrabbit/freebsd_storj_installer/README.md

 Use `service` utility to control them.
 For example, `service storj start` or `service storj status`

-Note on storagenode-updater: As of today, storagenode updater does not know how to restart the service on freebsd.
-While it successfuly updates the executable, the old one continues running.
+Note on storagenode-updater: As of today, storagenode updater does not know how to restart the service on freebsd:
+See https://github.com/storj/storj/issues/5333.
+While it successfully updates the executable, the old one continues running.
 Until the situation changes we include a simple shell script instead of storagenode-updater that ignores input parameters and simply does the job.